Suki da (song): Composition

 "Suki da" is described as a mid-tempo "sensational" love pop song, expressing the protagonist's fourth attempt to confess her crush, who is her childhood friend, while struggling across space and time to erase her past love confessions.
 Mori said that the song depicts the protagonist's misunderstanding, awareness, and determination and reflects "thinking about someone from the bottom of [her] heart".
-The song was written by Ayase, a member who handles a production of the duo, composed in the key of E minor, 120 beats per minute with a running time of three minutes and thirty-seven seconds.
-The key of the three choruses all different, reflecting the ups and downs of the emotions.
+The song was written by Ayase, a member who handles a production of the duo, composed in the key of E minor at 120 beats per minute with a running time of three minutes and thirty-seven seconds.
+The keys of the three choruses are all different, reflecting the ups and downs of emotions.